Back to School Toolkit

 Bleeding Disorder Back to School Guide

-While returning back to school may still look different this year due to COVID-19, we are here to help you navigate this process.
+We are here to help you navigate the back-to-school process.
 Below are resources, created specifically for students with bleeding disorder, to help your family return to the classroom.

 Worksheets and Informational Documents